AMSUCF/Digital-Archives/syllabus.md

 - Make: Finishing
 - **Archive Exercise Four: Voyant Due (GR)**

-### Final Reflection (Due Sunday, May 1st)
+### Final Exam: Reflection (Due Sunday, May 1st)

 - Submit & complete your reflection (GR), as well as any approved late work, by 11:59PM on Sunday, May 1st!
+As this is an asynchronous online class, reflections

 ---